FAQs for continuing students

 Q: How do I find my major/college GPA?

-A: Your College GPA is on your DARS in the upper right-hand corner under the section heading "Advertising, News-Editorial Journalism, Broadcast Journalism, Journalism, or Media and Cinema Studies Requirements" (depending on your major).
+A: Your College GPA is on your degree audit in the upper right-hand corner under the section heading "Advertising, News-Editorial Journalism, Broadcast Journalism, Journalism, or Media and Cinema Studies Requirements" (depending on your major).
 This GPA includes all of the courses you have taken that are offered by or cross-listed with the College of Media.

 Q: How do I find my overall university GPA?